How can I get my GED?

 - You need to complete the scheduling steps for each day that you want to write a test.
 You can schedule the five GED tests for different days and times.
 If you want to write the five tests on five separate days you will need to complete the scheduling steps five times.

-Note: If you wish to request exam accommodations for a documented disability, scroll down to the section entitled Requesting accommodations for information on how to request accommodations.
+Note: If you wish to request exam accommodations for a documented disability, you will have an opportunity to indicate this while creating your profile.
+To have accommodations approved, you will eventually need to submit supporting documentation to GED for review.
+Scroll down to the section entitled Requesting accommodations for more information on how to request accommodations.

 All fees for the computer-based GED tests are in US dollars.
 The cost is $40US/test for a total of $200US for all five tests.
 These fees are the same for first-time writers and for those needing to rewrite specific tests.